 The Color of Fear

-“Your mother’s been murdered!”
-The woman who gave you birth and taught you the meaning of love, care and family is dead.
-Her life intentionally ended by another man.
+The Color of Fear: “Your mother’s been murdered!”
+The woman who gave you birth and taught you the meaning of love, care, and family is dead.
+Her life intentionally ended because of another man.

 LEE MUN WAH:

 I was born in Oakland, California at a time when people were living in mixed neighborhoods.
 I had a real glimpse of what a community could look like with all different ethnicities.
 My parents were very poor, though as a child I didn’t know that.
 Some of the distinct things I remember were that there were very few Asians in my classes and very few or almost no Asian-American or African-American teachers.
 When I noticed this consciously it became a real loss.